enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 #### Get /admin/analytics/grouth/attendence-trend

-- Description: gives monthly attendence rate in percentage for the past year for chart.(percentage is calculated on the basis of total classes held in the month vs attended)
+- Description: Gives monthly attendance rate (percentage) for the past year for chart.
+(Percentage is calculated as attended classes / total classes held in the month.)

--Response :
+- Response:
    - Status: 200 OK
     - Body:
         ```json